Intrinsic sustainability suggests that it requires an intrinsic element to achieve self-imposed sustainable behavior in human beings.

-There is a certain set of internal traits a person must have or develop within his or her own personality to allow this person the consideration of environmental concerns in its behavior.
-This personality is characterized by high complexity.
-This being said, the importance of personality development within the discussion of sustainability issues can be assumed to be quite significant.
-We then might agree that we are discussing an anthropological problem.
-And to solve this problem we may have to take a deep look into the human being.
+There are theories that describe a process of inclusion that allows human beings to add certain internal traits to their personality.
+Intrinsic sustainable behavior is based on a set of such traits.
+A personality like that can be characterized by a high level of complexity.
+This being said, the importance of personal development within the discussion of sustainability issues can be assumed to be of quite significance.
+This would mean that we are discussing an anthropological problem.
+And to solve this problem we may have to take a deeper look into the human being.

 Development of Intrinsic Sustainability